meierh/googletest_mpi/README.md

 # GoogleTest_MPI

-This repository collects the MPI extensions to the Googletes library as developed at the DLR institute for Software technology.
+This repository collects the MPI extensions to the Googletest library as developed at the DLR institute for Software technology.

 Currently, all functionality is implemented in the branches [feature/mpi_nonblocking_expect](https://github.com/DLR-SC/googletest_mpi/tree/feature/mpi_nonblocking_expect) and [main_mpi](https://github.com/DLR-SC/googletest_mpi/tree/main_mpi).